siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

             repo2 | svn | ${buildout:directory}/repos/another_reposo | svn://example.com/repo2
             repo3 | hg  | /data/hg/reposo2                           | https://user@stuff.com/project

-``repos-url``

-  If set, this will enable and configure the `Subversion Location plugin
-  <http://trac-hacks.org/wiki/SubversionLocationPlugin>`_.
-This only works for
-  Subversion repositories.

 ``force-instance-upgrade``

   If set to ``True``, this will trigger the internal Trac upgrade process on